 File fp must be open for reading UTF-8, and it remains open after the call returns.
-If, starting from its current position, fp contains a legal XML archive, then KheArchiveRead sets \archive to that archive, passing it as as its arena set parameter, and \ke to NULL and returns true with fp moved to the first character after the archive.
-If there was a problem reading the file, then it sets \archive to NULL and \ke to an error object and returns false.
-Any reports in the archive are discarded without checking.
+If, starting from its current position, fp contains a legal XML archive, then KheArchiveRead sets archive to that archive, passing it as as its arena set parameter, and ke to NULL and returns true with fp return the line number, the column number, and a string description of the error.